Estimating Parameters of Pumas Models

 It is possible to fix one or more parameters of the fit by passing a Tuple of Symbols as the constantcoef argument with elements corresponding to the names of the fixed parameters, e.g. constantcoef=(:σ,).

-When models include an @random block and fitting with NaivePooled is requested, it is required that the user sets all varibility parameters to zero with constantcoef such that these can be ignored in the optimization, e.g. constantcoef = (:Ω,) while overwriting the corresponding values in param with (; init_params..., Ω = zeros(3, 3)).
+When models include an @random block and fitting with NaivePooled is requested, it is required that the user sets all variability parameters to zero with constantcoef such that these can be ignored in the optimization, e.g. constantcoef = (:Ω,) while overwriting the corresponding values in param with (; init_params..., Ω = zeros(3, 3)).

 Parallelization of the optimization is supported for most estimation methods via the ensemble interface of DifferentialEquations.jl.
 Currently, the only supported options are: